How to Choose the Perfect Vegan Hiking Boot

 Recycled Nylon

-Recycled Nylon is a fabric that is created from post-consumer plastics.
-It’s made by melting down old plastic and spinning it into new yarn, which can then be woven into fabrics.
-Its most important benefits are its breathability, the fact that it doesn’t get smelly, and that it’s easy to clean.
-It’s typically used in the upper of the boot to provide strength and flexibility.
+Recycled Nylon is a fabric also made from post-consumer plastics.
+It’s crafted by melting down old plastic and spinning it into new yarn, which is then woven into fabrics.
+Recycled nylon is breathable, odor-resistant and easy to clean.
+Recycled nylon typically used in the upper of the boot to provide strength and flexibility.

 Recycled Rubber

-Recycled Rubber used in hiking boots comes from car tires, inner tubes, and other downcycled products.
+Recycled Rubber used in hiking boots comes from car tires, inner tubes, and other down-cycled products.
 Not only is it environmentally friendly and helps clear trash from landfills, but it also provides shock absorbency, lofted cushioning, water repellency, and resistance to abrasion & wear.
-It’s typically used on the outsole of the shoe to provide grip and traction.
+Recycled rubber is used on the outsole of the shoe to provide grip and traction.

 Organic Hemp